happz/ducky-legacy/docs/hardware.rst

  - each program has its own code and data segment
    - they are isolated from each other - CS/DS registers are protected in user mode
    - each segment can be addressed by unsigned 16-bit address, therefore 256 different segments available
+   - however, it is technicaly possible to use one segment for more than one binary, this feature is not yet supported
  - memory is organized into pages of 256 bytes
    - each page can be restricted for read, write and execute operations